BrainRx Cognitive Brain Training

 BrainRx Booster Program

-Current and Past BrainRx clients (only available on completion of a Base Program)
+Only available on completion of a Base Program

-BrainRx Booster Programs are available to clients who have completed a base program and are interested in additional cognitive training.
+BrainRx Booster Programs are available to clients who have completed a base program and are interested in, or require, additional cognitive training.
 The Booster Program can be done immediately following the Base Program, or anytime afterwards.

 Advanced Cognitive One-on-One Training